-The BCIT Data and Graduate Studies Librarian has created a Research Guide to Research Data.
+The BCIT Library has created a Research Guide to Research Data.
 It contains information on best practices, data management plans, data storage, and more.

 BCIT does not currently have a research data repository, though the BCIT Library has cIRcuit, BCIT’s Institutional Repository.
 While research data could be added to cIRcuit, it is not designed for such and will not work well with many file formats or exceptionally large datasets.

-Any researchers looking for a data repository or data storage can work with the Data and Graduate Studies Librarian to find an appropriate repository such as FRDR (Federated Research Data Repository).
+Any researchers looking for a data repository or data storage can work with the Library to find an appropriate repository such as FRDR (Federated Research Data Repository).

 BCIT commits to investigating research data storage options and is investigating the possibility of a collaborative research data repository with other BC institutions.